Linguaskill: History

 Given these requirements, computer-adaptive testing was identified as the most suitable approach.
-It satisfied the need for a relatively short test, which would measure accurately over a wide range of levels, and it would be convenient to administer.
+It satisfied the need for a relatively short test, which would measure accurately over a wide range of levels and would be convenient to administer.

 The original Linguaskill ran under DOS.
 By 1996, it had been replaced by a Windows multimedia version.
 It was trialled in a number of countries mostly in Europe, but also in Mexico and Japan.

 Having successfully demonstrated the use of computer-adaptive testing, a number of further testing projects were undertaken.
-These have included: CommuniCAT (winner of the 2000 European Academic Software Award), computer-based BULATS Online and the Cambridge English Placement Test.
+These have included: CommuniCAT (winner of the 2000 European Academic Software Award), computer based BULATS Online and the Cambridge English Placement Test.

-In 2016, the new version of Linguaskill was launched.
+In 2016, a new version of Linguaskill was launched.
 It has been trialled by speakers of over 40 languages, from 50 countries around the world, to ensure the accuracy and reliability of results.

 Format

 Linguaskill is a computer-based test.
-It requires a computer, internet connection and a set of headphones (no specialist software is required).
+It requires a computer, internet connection, a web cam and a set of headphones (no specialist software is required).
 It is a modular assessment which tests Reading and Listening (combined) and Writing.